bebo-dot-dev/m3u-epg-editor/README.md

                         always be kept, effectively overriding of any other group or channel exclusion configuration. (default:
                         None)
-  --group_transforms [GROUP_TRANSFORMS], -gt [GROUP_TRANSFORMS]
+  --id_transforms [ID_TRANSFORMS], -it [ID_TRANSFORMS]
+                        A json array of key value pairs representing source channel name values to target tvg-id values to be transformed at processing time (default: []) --group_transforms [GROUP_TRANSFORMS], -gt [GROUP_TRANSFORMS]
                         A json array of key value pairs representing source group names to target groups names to be transformed